pcingola/SnpEff/src/docs/snpeff/human_genomes.md

 - **Canonical is ill-defined:** Everybody has a different definition of what a canonical transcript is (see details in the next section).

-- **HGSV requires realignment**: HGVS "sometimes" recommends to shift the variants "right" respect to the transcript, whereas VCF specification requires to always shift left respect to he genome.
-This can catch off guard many scientist who are unaware of this side effect of using HGVS notation and wonder why the variant annotation software is reporting some variants as if they were aligned to "another location".
+- **HGVS requires realignment**: HGVS "sometimes" recommends to shift the variants "right" respect to the transcript, whereas VCF specification requires to always shift left respect to the genome.
+This can catch off guard many scientists who are unaware of this side effect of using HGVS notation and wonder why the variant annotation software is reporting some variants as if they were aligned to "another location".
 In order to warn the users that such realignment occurred, an `INFO_REALIGN_3_PRIME` message is added to annotation in the VCF entry.

+- **Chromosome name normalization**: SnpEff automatically normalizes chromosome names by stripping common prefixes such as "chr", "chromosome", and "chromo".
+So `chr1` and `1` are treated as equivalent.
+In most cases, you do not need to manually rename chromosomes in your input files.
+If you still get `ERROR_CHROMOSOME_NOT_FOUND`, see the [FAQ](faq.md) for details.

 ### Important considerations: RefSeq